gourvi-gim/Credit-Risk-Scoring-Model/README.md

 ## What this does
-Screens companies for credit risk using Current Ratio, Debt-to-Equity, Interest Coverage, ROE, ROA, and Operating Profit Margin — the same fundamentals-first approach used in commercial credit analysis.
+Screens companies for credit risk using Current Ratio, Debt-to-Equity, Interest Coverage, ROE, ROA, and Operating Profit Margin, the same fundamentals-first approach used in commercial credit analysis.

 ## Method
-- Data: 16 companies across Real Estate, FMCG, Airlines, Infra, and Telecom sectors (Yes Bank excluded — banks use CAR/NPA-based risk metrics, not these ratios)
+- Data: 16 companies across Real Estate, FMCG, Airlines, Infra, and Telecom sectors (Yes Bank excluded banks use CAR/NPA-based risk metrics, not these ratios)
-- Labels: rule-derived — a company is flagged High Risk if it trips 3+ of 6 threshold checks on the ratios above
+- Labels: rule-derived  a company is flagged High Risk if it trips 3+ of 6 threshold checks on the ratios above
 - Model: Logistic Regression (scikit-learn), L2-regularized (C=0.1)